 Flexible printed circuit boards (PCBs) can provide a variety of advantages to industrial applications.
-Flexible circuit are well-known for reducing the size and weight of the PCBs.
+Flex circuit boards are well-known for reducing the size and weight of the PCBs.
 They provide a higher level of signal quality.
 When compared with rigid circuit boards, flexible PCBs have the capabilities to operate under wider range of application temperatures.

 These few examples may give you an idea of the benefits that you can accrue with flexible PCBs.
 Additional benefits are given and further elaborated below.